RhiH/periodic-flip/TESTING.md

 There are bits I'm pleased with and parts I'm still frustrated with - which is all part of the learning process.
 Suffice to say, it's not 100% where I thought it would be when I started, but it's helped me move far further along my learning journey than I ever would have thought.

-Finally, it's reminded me just how much I do enjoy memory matching games, and playing the game over and over was a joy.
+Finally, it's reminded me just how much I do enjoy memory matching games; and playing the game over and over was a joy.